 Thomas E. Lersten

-From August 2024 to January 2025, Mr. Lersten served as a Senior State Department Fellow for the Americas at the U.S. Chamber of Commerce, where he advocated for U.S. businesses as a policy advisor, promoting U.S. private sector engagement and investment in the region.
-Prior to that, he was Deputy Chief of Mission and Political Counselor in the U.S. Mission to the Organization of American States, and previously served as the Political and Economic Counselor at U.S. Embassy Havana.
-From 2018-2020 he served as the Deputy Director in the Office of Central American Affairs.
+From August 2024 to January 2025, he served as Senior State Department Fellow for the Americas at the U.S. Chamber of Commerce, where he advocated for U.S businesses as a policy advisor, promoting U.S. private sector engagement and investment throughout the region.
+Prior to that he served as the Deputy Chief of Mission and Political Counselor in the U.S. Mission to the Organization of American States.
+From 2020-2021 he served as the Political and Economic Counselor at U.S. Embassy Havana, Cuba, and before that as the Deputy Director in the Office of Central American Affairs.

-He earned an M.S. in National Security Studies from the National War College, and holds a B.A. from Gustavus Adolphus College, and an M.A. in International Affairs from the American University.
-Mr. Lersten is originally from Albuquerque, New Mexico.
+Mr. Lersten earned an M.S. in National Security Studies from the National War College, an M.A. in International Affairs from the American University, and a B.A from Gustavus Adolphus College.
+He is originally from Albuquerque, New Mexico.